-This is the Corporate Supply Arrangement (CSA) for out-of-province and out-of-country vehicle rentals and locations in B.C. not listed in the Daily Vehicle Rental Suppliers By Location.
+This is the supply arrangement for out-of-province and out-of-country vehicle rentals and locations in B.C. not listed in the Daily Vehicle Rental Suppliers By Location.

-No, except in locations where there is no government-approved CSA rental agency.
-Email the Procurement Services Branch to contact the commodity manager.
+No, except in locations where there is no government-approved supply arrangement rental agency.
+Email the Procurement Services Branch to reach the commodity manager.

 - Drivers are encouraged to rent hybrid vehicles wherever possible.
 Check with your expense authority.

 - Broader public sector employees should follow the procedure of their organization.

 - Make a vehicle reservation

 When you are ready to return the vehicle: